Přístupnostní navigace

 FEKT-BPC-PA4Acad. year: 2025/2026

-The course Practical English 4 focuses on the development of reading, listening, speaking and writing skills with particular emphasis on complex grammar and vocabulary at C1 level of the Common European Framework of Reference for Languages (CEFR).
-It is based on learning materials and requirements of the international Cambridge Advanced English (CAE) exam.
+The course Practical English 4 focuses on the development of reading, listening, speaking and writing skills with particular emphasis on complex grammar and vocabulary at the C1 level of the Common European Framework of Reference for Languages (CEFR), while also introducing elements of the C2 level.
+It is based on learning materials and requirements of the international Cambridge Advanced English (CAE) and Cambridge Proficiency English (CPE) exams.
 The course continues the course Practical English 3 (BPC-PA3).

 Language of instruction